Age 6 to 8

 Beyond Standards

 Because all lessons are based on state and national standards, your child will learn all of the necessary skills for his age.
-Age 6-8 curriculum assumes that your child is able to read simple texts.
-Each child will continue to be challenged to read and write at a higher level.
+Your child will continue to be challenged to read and write at a higher level.

 Summary of Skills

-The four links below will take you to the Summary of Skills for each of the four concepts that make up the Age 6-8 of curriculum.
+The links below will take you to the Summary of Skills for each of the concepts that make up the Age 6-8 curriculum.
 The

 Summary of Skills is a list of the state and national standards that are covered within Moving Beyond the Page.
 This list can be useful